ezyang/ghc-proposals/proposals/0000-backpack-impl.rst

 the following precondition:

 * Every dependency on a definite library must be compiled and registered in the installed library database.

-* Every dependency on an indefinite library (even if it is fully instantiated) must be have been typechecked as a fully uninstantiated library (we never typecheck partially instantiated libraries; instead, their interfaces are computed on-the-fly) and registered as an uninstantiated, indefinite library in the installed library database.
+* Every dependency on an indefinite library must be have been typechecked as a fully uninstantiated library (we can then rename these interface on the fly) and registered as an uninstantiated, indefinite library in the installed library database.

 Given that these hold, to typecheck an uninstantiated library GHC must first typecheck the signatures and dependencies.
 This is a fairly major